m-riley04/EECS210-Assignment06/README.md

 ## Inputs
 A text file with a 9x9 Sudoku board.
-Each line of the file is a row of the board, with spaces in between each value.
+Each line of the file is a row of the board, with spaces in between each cell.
 Empty cells should be denoted with an underscore (_).
 Example inputs/testcases are given within the repository.